Accounting

 Can enroll if Class is Graduate

 This course is intended to help students gain expertise in preparing financial statements for complex business organizations.
 Specific topics include: The preparation of segmental and consolidated financial statements.
 Intricate accounting issues associated with business combinations including but not limited to combinations at the date of acquisition and periods post acquisition.
 Analysis of inter-company transactions such as inventory and asset transfers between parent and subsidiary.
 Reporting for segments of a business as well as interim reporting.
 Reporting foreign exchange issues including inter-period reporting and financial statement translation.
 Analysis of firm issues related to SEC reporting, re-organization, bankruptcy and troubled debt restructuring.
 Understanding of issues associated with fair-value reporting.
 International reporting issues associated with all of the above, as well as other, topics.
-(OC)
+(W).

 Prerequisite(s): ACC 514